Achievable logoAchievable logo

 Emotion and the autonomic nervous system

-The autonomic nervous system manages organ and gland function, split into sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) divisions:
+The autonomic nervous system controls organ and gland function.
+It has two divisions: sympathetic (fight-or-flight) and parasympathetic (rest-and-digest).

-• Sympathetic activation releases epinephrine, heightens heart rate, and routes more blood to muscles.
+• Sympathetic activation releases epinephrine, increases heart rate, and directs more blood to muscles.

-• Parasympathetic activation dominates in calmer states, enhancing **digestion **and reducing muscle blood flow.
+• Parasympathetic activation is more active in calmer states, supporting digestion and reducing blood flow to muscles.

-Working with the limbic system and the reticular activating system (RAS), this network regulates the bodily side of emotional experiences.
+Working with the limbic system and the reticular activating system (RAS), this network helps regulate the bodily side of emotional experiences.

 Physiological markers of emotion (emotion signatures)